-Pistol-caliber carbines: they’re not pistols, but they’re not quite rifles either.
+Pistol-caliber carbines (PCCs): they’re not pistols, but they’re not quite rifles either.

-Some people might tell you that they’re rifle-wannabes that are unnecessary and impractical, but I’m here to tell you that every gun has its purpose, and pistol-caliber carbines are optimized for self-defense, competition, and FUN.
+Some people might tell you that they’re rifle-wannabes that are unnecessary and impractical, but I think pistol-caliber carbines are optimized for self-defense, competition, and FUN.

 If you need a home defense gun that will be used primarily in open space to secure perimeters and neutralize threats outdoors, the AR-15 and AK-47 are great choices.